Optimal detection of weak positive latent dependence between two sequences of multiple tests: Numerical results

 \subsection{Independent tests}

-These simulations generate $T_{kj}$ that are independent across $j$.
-The total number of features, $p=10^3$, was relatively small in order to accommodate the computationally intensive nature of the distance covariance and \citet{heller2016consistent} methods.
-Null and non-null test statistics were generated according to $T_{kj}\sim\vert N(0,1)\vert$ and $T_{kj}\sim\vert N(\mu_{kj},\sigma_{kj}^2)\vert$.
-To set the parameters of the non-null distribution, the $\mu_{kj}$ were generated from $N(2.5,1)$ and the $\sigma_{kj}^2$ were generated from $Gamma(2,1)$.
+These simulations consider test statistics $T_{kj}$ that are independent across $j$.
+Null and non-null signals were generated according to $T_{kj}\sim\vert \mathcal{N}(0,1)\vert$ and $T_{kj}\sim\vert \mathcal{N}(\mu_{kj},\sigma_{kj}^2)\vert$, respectively.
+To set the parameters of the non-null distribution, the $\mu_{kj}$ were generated from $\mathcal{N}(2.5,1)$ and the $\sigma_{kj}^2$ were generated from a Gamma distribution with shape equal to 2 and scale equal to 1.
 These parameters, like the $I_{kj}$, were generated once and then fixed across all replications.
+The total number of features, $p=10^3$, was relatively small in order to accommodate the computationally intensive nature of the distance covariance and $M^{DDP}_{m\times m}$ methods.
+The proposed statistic $\widehat{\mathcal{D}}$~\eqref{eq:Dhat} could therefore be calculated without using the truncated version described in Section~\ref{sec:implementation}.
+To implement GPA, which requires $p$-values as input, the $T_{kj}$ were transformed according to $2\Phi(-T_{kj})$.

 Table~\ref{tab:ind_typeI} reports the empirical type I errors for simulation settings with different numbers of non-null tests in each sequence of test statistics.
-To implement GPA, which requires $p$-values as input, the $T_{kj}$ were transformed according to $2\Phi(-T_{kj})$.
-All methods were able to control the type I error at the nominal $\alpha=0.05$ level.
-Figure~\ref{fig:ind_power} reports the empirical powers for simulation settings with different numbers of features that were non-null in one or both sequences.
-Detecting dependence was easier for all methods when there were more simultaneous signals, corresponding to smaller $\beta$ from calibration~\eqref{eq:calibrate}, and fewer signals in each sequence, corresponding to larger $\beta_k$.
-The proposed $\widehat{\mathcal{D}}$ had the highest power in all but one setting, where it was outperformed by the max test of \citet{zhao2016sparse}.
+The proposed method was able to control the type I error at the nominal $\alpha=0.05$ level.
+Figure~\ref{fig:ind} reports the empirical powers under various simulation settings.
+Detecting dependence was easier for all methods when there were more simultaneous signals, corresponding to smaller $\beta$ from calibration~\eqref{eq:calibrate}.
+The proposed $\widehat{\mathcal{D}}$ had the highest power in almost all settings.
+Figure~\ref{fig:ind_power_curve} in the Appendix plots the powers versus the number of simultaneous signals when there were 15 non-null signals in each sequence.
+GPA had the highest power under strong dependence, when there were many simultaneous signals, but $\widehat{\mathcal{D}}$ was the most powerful method under weak dependence.
+The proposed method was closely matched by the max test of \citet{zhao2017sparse} under weak dependence but outperformed the max test when there were more than 10 simultaneous signals.